 Bullying and threatening will not be tolerated at Bishop McNamara Catholic School.
 Any student who feels that he/she has been bullied or threatened should see the Dean of Students immediately.
 Any accusation of bullying will result in an immediate meeting with the Dean of Students.
-(See also Diocesan Bullying Policy 5313 - page 40 of this document.)
+(See also Diocesan Bullying Policy 5313)